chilimangoes/mlfx/README.md

 mlfx
 ====

-Project for playing around with implementation of machine learning algorithms in .NET
+Project for playing around with implementation of machine learning algorithms on the .NET platform.